Alperen Sengun NBA Preview vs. the Kings

-The Houston Rockets, with Alperen Sengun, match up versus the Sacramento Kings at 8:00 PM ET on Saturday.
+Alperen Sengun's Houston Rockets take on the Sacramento Kings at 8:00 PM ET on Monday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.